pkbagchi/AskHere/README.md

 AskHere (Q&A) is an extended look at building a modern blog with the Django Framework while leveraging other technologies such as jQuery, Markdown, Bootstrap, HTML and CSS.

+#### Installation Process :

+**Step - 1** : Install all the requirements necessary for this project using below command

+               pip install -r requirements.txt

+ **Step - 2** : To make project run in your local machine run the below commands step by step

+              cd src
+              python manage.py makemigrations
+              python manage.py migrate
+              python manage.py collectstatic
+              python manage.py runserver

+   Now you can open http://127.0.0.1:8000/ to view the app

 ## Demo link
 A fully functional demo is available at http://askhere.pythonanywhere.com/  or  https://youtu.be/Yqfj0asfvZ8